slaskhas/raspberry-motion-kvs-streamer/README.md

 # raspberry-motion-kvs-streamer

 A demo program showing how to produce Kinesis Video Stream in Golang using a gstreamer pipeline, on a raspberry.
-It can be controlled through a flag in the *AWS IoT shadow* state or by a pin, controlled by a PIR motion sensor.
+It can be controlled through a flag in the *AWS IoT shadow* state or by a pin, connected to a PIR motion sensor.

 ### Pre requirements

 To build and test you need a raspberry with a working camera.
 You also need **gstreamer** and  **kvssink** gstreamer plugin from [https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp).
 Unless you are cross compiling you need Go for raspberry, which may be downloaded from [https://golang.org/dl/](https://golang.org/dl/) .

 You also need an AWS account where you have created a **Kinesis Video Stream** .
-I suggest you create a separate user on your AWS account for the streamer, with very limited permissions , and no consol access.
+I suggest you create a separate IAM user on your AWS account for the streamer, with very limited permissions, and no consol access.
-Since you will be using AWS IoT Core , you need to create a device and it's keys.
+Since you will be using AWS IoT Core, you need to create a device and its keys there as well.

 ### Environment variables